Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ![team](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/51adfdda-eaf4-4dcf-bf28-e534392f7e8c)

-The diagram above captures the accenture team that has been assigned to this task.
+The diagram above captures the Accenture team that has been assigned to this task.

 With Mae Mulligan as the team lead, this team is broken into three parts.